derohimat/android-base-mvp/README.md

     compile 'io.reactivex:rxjava:1.1.9'
     compile 'io.reactivex:rxandroid:1.2.1'

 Step 4.
-Modify applicationId "net.derohimat.samplebasemvp" to your package name
+Modify applicationId "**net.derohimat.samplebasemvp**" to your package name

 Step 5.
 Profit

 Step 6.
 Star this repository :)

-### Requirements :
-	Min SDK Version 15
-	Target SDK Version 24
-	Check the compileSdkVersion, and buildToolsVersion to be the latest Build Tools Version 24.0.3
-	Java 1.8

 ## How to implement a new screen following MVP

 Imagine you have to implement a sign in screen.